raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Resize your ball, so that your character can jump over it.
-Try jumping over the ball to test it.
+Resize the ball sprite so that the character can jump over it.
+Try making the character jump over the ball to test whether the ball is the right size.

 ![screenshot](images/dodge-ball-resize.png)